-They are based on comprehensive background research and international best practice, and closely align with work by other local councils, the Victorian and Queensland state governments and the Commonwealth Government.
+The community indicators project is based on comprehensive research and international best practice.
+It is closely aligned with similar projects at other local councils, the Victorian and Queensland state governments and the Commonwealth government.